Top 13+ Famous Wonders Of India That You Must Visit [Updated 2024]

 7. Ajanta And Ellora Caves

-These magnificent caves are dedicated to Jainism, Buddhism, and Hinduism.
+These magnificent caves are significant in Jainism, Buddhism, and Hinduism.
 However, these monuments are the best places to experience the arts of the bygone era.
-Most of the people get an opportunity to visit Ajanta and Ellora Caves.
+Most people get the opportunity to visit Ajanta and Ellora Caves.

 Direction: Aurangabad is the nearest city to the Ajanta Ellora Cave.
-From Mumbai, you are getting the train, bus, and flight facility to travel to Aurangabad.
+You can get the train, bus, and flight facility from Mumbai to Aurangabad.

 8. Amer Fort